Qprop/qprop_blog/content/post/2020-07-01-forecast_prob.md

 Is forecasting now an art from what we thought as a science.
 The abstractness, randomness of events can we model them and if yes are the current models relevant?
 Do we improve prior models or come up with new ones.
 We talk a lot about machine learning and artificial intelligence, remember this systems need to be feed learning information or data.
-Like trained sniffer dogs, they need fast a sample.
+Like trained sniffer dogs, they need first a sample.
 For the current event they might never have captured it, but now there is opportunity to train this models for `black swarn` events.